Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Method

 \section{Method}

-\textbf{Overview.} Section~\ref{section: motivation} shows that amplifying target tokens drives the attention maps into divergence, yielding collapsed or distorted images.
-Our goal is therefore precise: restore the erased concept while preventing attention divergence and preserving global layout and unrelated content.
-To this end, we introduce \ours, a fine-tuning strategy that employs LoRA on Flux's text parameters.
+As discussed in Section~\ref{section: motivation}, simply boosting the attention on target tokens causes the maps to blow up, leading to distorted images.
+Our goal is straightforward: bring back the erased concept without letting attention diverge, while keeping the overall layout and unrelated content intact.
+To achieve this, we introduce \ours, a lightweight fine-tuning strategy that applies LoRA to Flux's text parameters.

-\textbf{Attention reactivation loss.} The first step is to stabilize convergence.
-Direct amplification of erased tokens tends to destabilize optimization, so our objective is to reactivate suppressed attention while ensuring stable training dynamics.
-In our setting, the optimization variable is the attention weight $\mathbf{W}_{\mathtt{attn}}[:,:,i]$ for each target index $i \in \mathtt{target\_idx}$, and the driving term is $\sum_{i \in \mathtt{target\_idx}} \mathbf{W}_{\mathtt{attn}}[:,:,i]$.
-Following the principle of proximal optimization~\citep{proximalAlgorithms}, we formulate the update as a \emph{trust-region step} that maximizes the gain on target attention while penalizing deviations from the pretrained distribution, ensuring both progress and stability:
+\textbf{Attention reactivation loss.} We start by stabilizing convergence.
+Directly boosting the erased tokens often makes optimization unstable, so our goal is to bring suppressed attention back while keeping the training dynamics steady.
+In our setup, the optimization variable is the attention weight $\mathbf{W}_{\mathtt{attn}}[:,:,i]$ for each target index $i \in \mathtt{target\_idx}$, and the driving term is $\sum{i \in \mathtt{target\_idx}} \mathbf{W}_{\mathtt{attn}}[:,:,i]$.
+Following the idea of proximal optimization~\citep{proximalAlgorithms}, we frame the update as a \emph{trust-region step} that increases target attention while penalizing large deviations from the pretrained distribution, achieving both steady progress and stability: